Start Free Pilot

 Template-Matching Pattern Recognition

-This pattern recognition technique is used to build simple models that can establish similarities in two images and store the matched patterns in the form of templates.
+This pattern recognition and machine learning technique is used to build simple models that can establish similarities in two images and store the matched patterns in the form of templates.
 However, this approach is ineffective at detecting patterns that are distorted.

 Hybrid Pattern Recognition